 Cybercriminals are becoming increasingly sophisticated in their attack methods, and even the most savvy of techies can get hit.
 The most important thing is to stay vigilant and know the warning signs of infection.
 Once you can recognize something may be wrong, you can deploy your army of verified tools to fight the invasion.

 Make sure you’re using as many preventative measures as possible to stay safe.
-By employing good antivirus software, a VPN, and a firewall, you’ll increase your chances of avoiding infection.
+By employing antivirus software, a VPN, and a firewall, you’ll increase your chances of avoiding infection.
 Also, make sure only to download verified software.
 Not only will you avoid Trojans and malware, but you’ll also get the support you need in case something goes wrong.